MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-first-overview.md

 # Roll out Microsoft Teams First

 Microsoft Teams can help your employees stay connected and collaborate with each other, especially in the current unprecedented time where remote work is a reality of employees around the world.
 Being able to chat, do video meetings and collaborate on Office documents within Teams can help companies stay productive.
-Whether you are a small business, a non-profit or a large organization, you can get started with Teams as the first workload within Office 365 suite before deploying any other Office app or service.
+Whether you are a small business, a non-profit or a large organization, you can get started with Teams as the first workload within Microsoft 365 or Office 365 suite before deploying any other Office app or service.

 This article details the considerations you must make with the "Teams First" approach.

 > [!IMPORTANT]
 > While Teams can be your organization's first cloud deployed workload, deploying Teams should be part of your overall cloud deployment strategy.

-If you have already rolled out other Office 365 services and Teams is your next workload to roll out (instead of the first), start with [How to roll out  Teams](How-to-roll-out-teams.md).
+If you have already rolled out other Microsoft 365 or Office 365 services and Teams is your next workload to roll out (instead of the first), start with [How to roll out  Teams](How-to-roll-out-teams.md).

 ## Start here

 To get started with your Teams First deployment you will need to meet at minimum some pre-requisites.
 The following list will show what you must have in place for your organization before Teams can be enabled:

-1. An Office 365 organization configured with your domain name
+1. A Microsoft 365 or Office 365 organization configured with your domain name

 2. Azure Active Directory connectivity (AAD connect) or similar cloud identity sync solution – with all required attributes synched with your tenant
     To understand the attributes synchronized with AAD sync, read [Azure AD Connect sync: Attributes synchronized to Azure Active Directory](https://docs.microsoft.com/azure/active-directory/hybrid/reference-connect-sync-attributes-synchronized)